andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Sept 25 |
 Topic: Theory of Computation
 Viewing for this day: [Why theory of computation?](https://www.youtube.com/watch?v=SV57Yv8BXBc), [the P vs NP Problem](https://www.youtube.com/watch?v=EHp4FPyajKQ), [the Halting Problem](https://www.youtube.com/watch?v=Kzx88YBF7dY),
 Note: You do NOT need to comprehend the mathematics of these ideas.
-Focus on the big picture and getting the main ideas: "the limits" of computation, programs that read other programs, etc.!
+Focus on the big picture and getting the main ideas: "the limits" of computation, programs that read other programs, "how solvable" a problem is, etc.!

 ____________________________________